alex/what-happens-when/README.rst

 Once the server supplies the resources (HTML, CSS, JS, images, etc.) to the browser it undergoes the below process:

-* Parsing - HTML, CSS, JS
+* Parsing - HTML, CSS, JS  ( Parsing means analyzing and converting a program into an internal format that a runtime environment can actually run.
+In other words, parsing means taking the code we write as text (HTML, CSS) and transform it into something that the browser can work with.
+The parsing will be done by the browser engine (not to be confused with the the Javascript engine of the browser). )

 * Rendering - Construct DOM Tree → Render Tree → Layout of Render Tree →
   Painting the render tree